 Who We Are

-Arts House is a key project for the City of Melbourne, complementing programming at sister venues Artplay and SIGNAL, at the city’s First Nations festival YIRRAMBOI and in our libraries and hubs.
+We are a key program for the City of Melbourne, complimenting programming at sibling venues ArtPlay and SIGNAL, at the city’s First Nation’s festival YIRRAMBOI and alongside the council’s libraries and hubs.

 Our Artistic Vision